marcelfarres/pimonitor/README.md

 ### Button Not Working

+**If using the Kano hat:**

+1. Make sure the hat is fully seated on the GPIO header
+2. The button should work automatically (it's on GPIO 3)
+3. Test with: `sudo python3 tests/test-button-detailed.py`
+4. Check logs for "Button pressed!" message

+**If using a standalone button:**

-1. Verify wiring (GPIO 17 to button, button to GND)
+1. Verify wiring (GPIO pin to button, button to GND)
-2. Check GPIO pin matches your hardware
+2. Check GPIO pin matches your hardware (default is GPIO 3 in kano_hat.py)
-3. Test with: `sudo python3 test_button.py`
+3. Test with: `sudo python3 tests/test-button-detailed.py`
 4. Check logs for "Button pressed!" message

 ### Pi-hole Check Fails